 The event was well attended with 15 of Nasstar’s key partners present for the morning session held at Microsoft’s Thames Valley Park offices with plenty of engaging conversations around the table.
 Nasstar’s CEO, Nigel Redwood presented a comprehensive view of the business and where it is headed from a strategic point of view and Group director of Integration, Ed Armitage delivered his self-titled ‘Techies view’ which used case study examples of the different types of solutions Nasstar is able to deliver, including a public cloud solution.
 Finally, Jay Abbott, MD at Falanx Cyber Defence scared us all witless with his stories of cyber crime and delivered some practical advice of how to protect yourself from becoming a victim.

 Thanks to everyone who attended and participated in the discussions, we hope you enjoyed it as much as we did.
 We hope to catch up with you all again soon!

 In the meantime, public cloud and cyber security continue their reign as the most talked about topics around, more from us on both of these subjects to come soon!

-For more information on anything discussed in this article, please email and one of our Business Development Executives will be in touch.
+For more information on anything discussed in this article, please contact us today.